 Get in tune with these 18 upcoming music biopics

 Say hello to your new Elvis — Austin Butler will play the King of Rock ‘n’ Roll in the upcoming biopic directed by Baz Luhrmann.
 Covering Elvis Presley’s rise to fame from broke, aspiring singer to worldwide superstar, the story will be told through the lens of his complicated relationship with his manager for more than 20 years, Colonel Tom Parker (played by Tom Hanks in the upcoming flick).
-Production begins in early 2020 in Queensland, Australia.
+The film is currently in production in Queensland, Australia, and will premiere June 3, 2022.

 From A Star Is Born to Leonard Bernstein, Bradley Cooper is staying in the music genre for his next big movie project.
-He will direct and star in Paramount’s Leonard Bernstein biopic about the conductor and composer behind the music of The West Side Story, Peter Pan, and more.
-Cooper will also co-write the film with Josh Singer (Spotlight).
+He will direct and star in a Leonard Bernstein biopic Maestro about the conductor and composer behind the music of The West Side Story, Peter Pan, and more.
+Cooper will also co-write the Netflix film with Josh Singer (Spotlight), and Carey Mulligan will appear as Felicia Montealegre Cohn Bernstein, wife of the iconic composer.
 Cooper, Steven Spielberg, and Martin Scorsese are among the producers.
 And another Bernstein biopic is also in the works: The American starring Jake Gyllenhaal from True Detective director Cary Fukunaga.

-Put some R-E-S-P-E-C-T on her name, because Aretha Franklin is getting not one but two biopics this year.
-The first is the film Respect starring Jennifer Hudson (in theaters Oct.
-9) as the iconic singer.
+Put some R-E-S-P-E-C-T on her name, because Aretha Franklin is getting not one but two biopics.
+The first is the film Respect starring Jennifer Hudson (in theaters Aug.
+13, 2021) as the iconic singer.
 Directed by Liesl Tommy, the biopic follows Franklin's life from a child singing in her father's church choir to achieving international superstardom.
 And before her death in August 2018, Franklin had hand-picked Hudson to portray her onscreen.
+Franklin will also be portrayed by Cynthia Erivo in Nat Geo’s upcoming Genius: Aretha series.

 Boy George is yet another musical icon to get the Hollywood treatment, with MGM producing the biopic and Anvil: The Story of Anvil director Sacha Gervasi writing and directing.
 The as-yet-untitled project will follow the singer (born George Alan O'Dowd) from his early years in England as part of a working class Irish family until his rise up the pop charts as part of the group Culture Club in the 1980s.
 Even Sophie Turner has said she'd like the part.

 Lucy Boynton is trading one music biopic for another.
-After costarring in Bohemian Rhapsody, the British actor is set to play singer Marianne Faithfull in (and executive produce) Faithfull, directed by Ian Bonhôte, with production beginning fall 2020.
+After costarring in Bohemian Rhapsody, the British actor is set to play singer Marianne Faithfull in (and executive produce) Faithfull, directed by Ian Bonhôte.
 Set in mid-1960s London, the movie will chronicle the highs and lows of Faithfull’s career after being discovered as a convent schoolgirl at 17, becoming a pop idol, her tumultuous romance with Mick Jagger that inspired some of their greatest songs, and being a homeless drug addict in Soho.
 "I am delighted that my story is finally being made with my dream team of Lucy, Julia and Ian," Faithfull said.

 It should come as no surprise that Michael Jackson is finally getting the biopic treatment.
 Graham King, who produced the Oscar-winning Freddie Mercury biopic Bohemian Rhapsody, has acquired the rights to make a film based on the life of Jackson and he has also acquired access to use all of Jackson’s music.
 No studio is involved yet, but King has brought on screenwriter John Logan (the two previously collaborated on Martin Scorsese's Howard Hughes biopic, The Aviator).
 No more information has been revealed at this time.